GaussianAvatar: Towards Realistic Human Avatar Modeling from a Single Video via Animatable 3D Gaussians: Training and Running Time Comparison

-Here we compare the inference speed of GaussianAvatar with two NeRF-based methods, HumanNeRF~\cite{weng2022humannerf} and InstantAvatar~\cite{jiang2023instantavatar}.
-As shown in Table~\ref{tab:runtime}, we measure the running time for rendering images with a resolution of 1024 $\times$ 1024 for each method.
-We observe that the videos in the People-Snapshot~\cite{alldieck2018video} and NeuMan~\cite{jiang2022neuman} datasets exhibit limited pose variations.
-Consequently, we provide the inference speed for both our complete method and a variant without dynamic appearance modeling.
+Here we compare the inference speed of GaussianAvatar with two NeRF-based methods, HumanNeRF and InstantAvatar.
+As shown in Table~\ref{tab:runtime}, we measure the training and running time in the People-Snapshot dataset.